Lyft and Uber Settlement

 For Uber drivers:

-If you completed at least one trip using the Uber app between November 10, 2014 through May 22, 2017, you may qualify.
+If you completed at least one trip using Uber's Driver app between November 10, 2014, and May 22, 2017, you may qualify.
 See paragraph 22 of the AOD.

 The Attorney General is working with Lyft and Uber to create a list of drivers who may qualify.
 If you think you qualify, file a claim online with the settlement administrator, Rust Consulting: